 - 1. It is recommended that the pipe on both sides of the expansion joint is supported or guided to assure that the expansion joint will not bind during operation. - 2.
-Installation of an expansion joint adjacent to fitting, such as elbows, tees, or wyes, is not recommended.
-However, it is not always possible to avoid these situations.
-If an expansion joint must be joined to one of these fittings, the unflanged end of the tube should be away from the fitting and fitted into a pipe length in the manner described in the installation procedure above. - 3.
-Expansion joint must be installed with a flange to flange length of not more than 22" (259).
+Installation of an expansion joint adjacent to fittings, such as elbows, tees, wyes, or short pipe lengths is not recommended.
+However, it is not always possible to avoid these fittings.
+If an expansion joint must be joined to one of these fittings, the unflanged end of the tube should always point downward or towards downward slope. - 3.
+Expansion joint must be installed with a flange to flange length of not more than 22".
 The minimum length for installation must take into account the amount of expansion that may occur during operation.
 Minimum length is calculated as follows: